szydej/GazeFlowAPI/README.md

   a) Use TCP socket ( check GazeFlowAPI.cs source code for details  ).
   b) Use WebSocket ( check /HTML5 JavaScript/GazeFlowAPI.html source code for details ).

-If you see message  "Unauthorized app want to use your gaze data" Make sure that GazePointer has access to internet, authorization takes place on a GazeFlow server.
-Check your firewall settings

 You can also chek out GazeCloudAPI https://api.gazerecorder.com/ for Cross-Platform online Eye-Tracking